Yes, finding a good website traffic tracker for your website is harder. Some traffic tracking tools are unreliable and while others are unstable.

 - You want to take the attention of readers.

-- You want to increase page visits per session or, in other words, decrease bounce rate, which is an essential factor to increase search engine rankings.
+- You want to increase page visits per session or, in other words, decrease bounce rate, which is an essential factor in increasing search engine rankings.

 - You want to reveal your website traffic stats to website visitors.